zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   :kconfig:option:`CONFIG_CRC`, this was previously erroneously selected if MCUmgr was enabled, when for non-serial transports it was not needed.

+* Touchscreen drivers :dtcompatible:`focaltech,ft5336` and
+  :dtcompatible:`goodix,gt911` were using the incorrect polarity for the respective ``reset-gpios``.
+This has been fixed so those signals now have to be flagged as :c:macro:`GPIO_ACTIVE_LOW` in the devicetree.`

 Recommended Changes
 *******************